emg/Danish-Bible-OT-1931/README.md

 - Project Runeberg did some formatting and cleanup.
 - Ulrik Sandborg-Petersen did some reformatting and cleanup.

-Send corrections and comments to ulrikp-at-scripturesys-dot-com

-Or send Ulrik a pull request via Github.

 ## Status?

 - Text complete and vigorously proofread.